A Forester’s Tale

 This morning, as I left for work, there were plump, ripe apples on the tree in the front garden of my house.
 A reminder not just of the start of autumn here in the northern hemisphere, but also that things of sustaining wonder can persist and recur over your whole life.

-And, inevitably, a reminder too that sometimes that which is wonderful does not last — and can be taken from you and ruined and become forever lost to you.
+And, inevitably, a reminder too that sometimes that which is wonderful does not last — and can be taken from you, and be betrayed and ruined, and become forever lost.

 Time is shorter than you remember.